elastic/harp/samples/ec2-ssh-rotation/README.md

 # AWS EC2 SSH Rotation

-Generate and provision 2 SSH keypairs (RSA / Ed25519) in Vault, and then deploy to AWS account using Terraform.
+Generate and provision 2 SSH key pairs (RSA / Ed25519) in Vault, and then deploy to AWS account using Terraform.

 ## Scenario